raspberrypilearning/dress-for-the-weather/worksheet.md

 	get_city_id()
 	```

-1. Do you notice anything strange when you test the code with the city *Peterborough*?
+1. Do you notice anything strange when you test the code with the city Peterborough?

 	```python
 	>>> get_city_id()